yantosca/yantosca.github.io/_pages/cv.md

 * Received the Boston University Outstanding Teaching Fellow Award (1994).
 * Admitted to Phi Beta Kappa, Alpha of Ohio (1991).
 * Received a Case Alumni Association Scholarship (1989-1991).
+- Received the J. J. Nassau Prize for Outstanding Senior in Astronomy (1991).
 * Received the Abraham Lincoln Fuller Prize for Excellence in the Study of Latin (1989).

 # Five Recent Publications